top of page

 TITLES IN NATURE-BASED SPIRITUAL PRACTICES

 In western culture we have quite a bit of options when it comes to labeling ourselves in nature-based spiritual practices.
 Personally, I am not a fan of any titles.
 I believe working with spiritual energy and communicating with spirits is simply how nature works.
-While I call myself a witch in public, it's because the title "witch" has been used to villainize indigenous, pagan, and familial practices that are not from Abrahamic faiths.
-It's also used as a weapon against women especially those who are midwives and heal.
-I use "witch" to help remove the stigma around the word, and use it as a platform to start conversations to disarm it as a threat/weapon against women and educate folks to prevent it from harming others and demystify these ancient ways to help people not get scammed by imposters with the following titles.
+While I call myself a witch in public, it's because the title "witch" has been used to villainize indigenous, pagan, and folk familial practices that are not from Abrahamic faiths.
+It's also used as a weapon against women especially those who are midwives and healers.
+I use "witch" to help remove the stigma around the word, and use it as a platform to start conversations to disarm it as a threat/weapon against women and educate folks to prevent it from harming others and demystifying these ancient ways to help people not get scammed by imposters with the following titles.

-That all said, I could be called a few things, High Priestess, Oracle, Witch, Mystic because of my spiritual experiences but I actually prefer people describing me as a "nature-based spiritual practitioner."
+That all said, I could be called a few things, High Priestess, Votaress, Oracle, Witch, Mystic because of my spiritual experiences but I actually prefer people describing me as a "nature-based spiritual practitioner."

 Do you know which you prefer?
-There is a lot of history with various titles surrounding witchcraft as it pertains to Western culture and I think its really important to understand which you identify as and when its appropriate to use those titles, especially when interacting with the greater westernized spiritual communities.
+There is a lot of history with various titles surrounding witchcraft and nature-based spirituality as it pertains to Western culture and I think its really important to understand which you identify as and when its appropriate to use those titles, especially when interacting with the greater westernized spiritual communities.
 So let's dive in to it ...

 WITCH